thabala-cloud/docs/docs/services/airflow/creating-instance.md

 can be the user/password based Local Database Authenticator *(default)* or the more secure and recommended [OAuth2.0 Authentication](/admin-console/security/oauth2) using one of the supported Identity Providers.
 * **Environment Variables**: To change the default internal behaviour of the airflow instance by adding one or more supported Airflow environment variables
+* **Network Policy**: Allowlist to restrict access to certain IP addresses and IP address ranges.
+The allowlist items support Internet Protocol version 4 (i.e. IPv4) addresses optionally with [CIDR Notations](/admin-console/security/network-policy#cidr-notation).

 Once the form is submitted, a new Airflow instance with an admin user will start being set up and shortly is ready to use.
 Adding more users to the running Airflow instance and granting permissions are controlled via